 We limited our analysis to non-CDPs with a population greater than 12,000 people.
 That left us with 53 cities.

-We then calculated the percent of residents that are Hispanic.
+We then calculated the percent of residents that are Hispanic or Latino.
 The percentages ranked from 77.1% to 2.0%.

-Finally, we ranked each city based on the percent of Hispanic population with a higher score being more Hispanic than a lower score.
-Lawrence took the distinction of being the most Hispanic, while Gloucester was the least Hispanic city.
+Finally, we ranked each city based on the percent of Hispanic or Latino population with a higher score being more Hispanic or Latino than a lower score.
+Lawrence took the distinction of being the most Hispanic or Latino, while Gloucester was the least Hispanic or Latino city.